basho/spark-riak-connector/docs/using-connector.md

 Now that we are set up, lets look at the KV bucket example [here](../examples/src/main/scala/com/basho/riak/spark/examples/streaming/StreamingKVExample.scala).

-In the first chunck of code in the main method, we are just setting up our local spark streaming context and setting the name for the KV bucket to `test-data`:
+In the first chunk of code in the main method, we are just setting up our local spark streaming context and setting the name for the KV bucket to `test-data`:

 ```scala
 val sparkConf = new SparkConf(true)